YoEight/website-posts/2025-05-14-The_Pyro_Programming_Language.md

 Building from the ground up with concurrency in mind changes the language's shape drastically.
 The syntax is very unfamiliar and requires a paradigm shift when thinking about functions.
 These are all processes, even those created through anonymous/lambda expressions.
 Everything revolves around message passing.
 It's incredible how Smalltalk was ahead of its time in this regard.
 In Pyro's case, it allows expressing dynamic network topologies where interconnections between components can change over time.
 Not every theoretical idea translates to good syntax or runtime behavior, and that tension is part of the fun.

 # Final Thoughts

+Pyro is not a production tool.
+It's a learning artifact, one that helped me internalize a complex body of knowledge through concrete experimentation.
+If you're curious, I encourage you to browse the code, run the interpreter, or even  fork the project and build your own toy language.

+Learning is most powerful when it's hands-on, and nothing is more hands-on than building your own tools.